 Andrea has been fortunate enough to work with such renowned soloists as Mel Torme, George Shearing, Jack Jones, James Galway, Nicola Benedetti and The Priests, and has also worked extensively in the pop world, performing as a backing musician for Scottish band Belle and Sebastian.
 She appears on many of their recordings including the single “Waking Up To Us”.
 She undertook a world tour with the band and travelled to such places as the USA, Canada, Japan and Brazil.

 Andrea has also worked alongside some of the world’s leading jazz artists whilst performing with Tommy Smith’s Scottish National Jazz Orchestra, notably an Edinburgh Festival performance with Gunther Schuller and Joe Lovano.
 TV appearances range from “Songs of Praise” to “Later” with Jools Holland.

 Andrea has been practising yoga for the past five years and is becoming increasingly interested in its benefits to the posture and breathing techniques used in flute playing.
 She is currently undertaking a teacher training course in Iyengar Yoga.

 Andrea is a long-standing Union activist and was involved in setting up the Teachers’ Section of the Musicians’ Union.

-Chris holds a first-class Bachelor of Music degree in Classical Music from Edinburgh Napier University, where he was awarded the University Medal, and an MA in Creative & Cultural Entrepreneurship from Goldsmiths College, University of London, specialising in cultural venue development.
+Chris holds a first-class Bachelor of Music degree in Classical Music from Edinburgh Napier University, where he was awarded the University Medal, and an MA in Entrepreneurship from Goldsmiths College in London, specialising in cultural venue development.
 Chris has been working with Andrea on education projects for nearly 10 years, and is in his 5th year being involved with Flutes du Soleil.